tduda3/event-planner/README.md

 (The Flask command may suggest installing `python-dotenv`; it's safe to ignore because Docker already loads the environment.)

-Then launch the full stack:
+With the schema applied you can bring up the full stack:

 ```bash
 docker compose up --build